 The NV side draws Solo Card #30.
-Draw cards from their Event Cards draw pile until you draw a red card.
+The player draws cards from their Event Cards draw pile until they draw a red card.
 The NV side plays Event Card #19.
-The other cards that have been drawn are left aside.
+The other cards that have been drawn are left to one side.

 The die roll for NV Unit Availability is 3.
-The player therefore uses an Activation +1 marker, and because this is the first turn, the number of units available is now 6.
+The player therefore uses an Activation +1 marker, and because this is the first turn, the number of units available increases to 6.

-The units are moved towards the provinces in the north, going from north to south.
-With the two VC units needing to be placed, in provinces without any Ranger units, they are sent to the northernmost province.
+The units are moved towards the three provinces in the north, going from north to south.
+With the two VC units needing to be placed, in provinces without any Ranger units, they are sent to the two northernmost provinces.
 Three units are sent into the first province to provide numerical superiority.
-There are not enough units for the NV player to get numerical superiority in the next two provinces.
-As there is a Momentum token in Da Nang, they send the five remaining units in this province in order to get numerical superiority, and no units are sent to Hue.
+Two units are enough for the second province, and only three units remain for the last province.

 To initiate combat the NV side must have numerical superiority, or at least equal numbers.
-The two provinces fulfil the criteria.
+The two northernmost provinces fulfil the criteria, but not the third.
+However, it is a border province, so an Infiltration marker is added and the combat can be initiated.

-The combats are resolved, starting with the closest province to Saigon, as both are equally close to the northern border.
+The combats are resolved, starting with the northernmost province.